Welcome to the ultimate guide to IB Math IA topics!

 Once the analysis is complete, it is time to start writing your paper.
 Ensure that the language and structure of your writing is clear and concise, and provide evidence and examples to support your argument.

-Strategies for Choosing an Effective Math IA Topic
+Strategies for Choosing Effective Math IA Topics

 When deciding on the perfect math Internal Assessment (IA) topic, it’s important to pick something that is interesting, focused, and manageable.
 IB math topics range from Algebra, Calculus, Statistics & Probability, to Geometry and Trigonometry, so make sure that you select a topic that best fits your strengths and interests.